COLLEGE MATTERS

 Girl scratching her head.

 You’ve probably heard a lot lately about college being a scam.
-Certainly, a lot of colleges are scamming students (and taxpayers).
+Certainly, some colleges have failed students (and taxpayers).

-Charlie writes, “As I’ll make clear in this book, not all colleges are equally corrupt or involved in this scam.
+Kirk wrote, “As I’ll make clear in this book, not all colleges are equally corrupt or involved in this scam.
 If every college had a mission statement like that of Hillsdale College, for example, my criticism would be quite different.”
-He goes on to say: “Unfortunately, only a handful of colleges are focused on objective truth, beauty, and traditional morality.”
+He added, “Unfortunately, only a handful of colleges are focused on objective truth, beauty, and traditional morality.”

-At Hartwell, we work for the outcome…not the income.
-We aim for wholistic education that creates value and makes the world a much better place.
-We care about you and the culture we are handing down to the next generation.
-We also care about your financial future, which is why our undergraduate tuition at HU is about 61% less than the national average for online degrees from other private institutions, and around 52% less than typical online offerings from public schools.*
+At Hartwell University, we aspire—humbly—to be among that “handful.”
+We work for the outcome, not the income.
+Our aim is a whole-person education that creates real value and serves the common good.
+We care about the culture we hand to the next generation and about your financial future—which is why our undergraduate tuition at HU is about 61% less than the national average for online degrees from other private institutions, and around 52% less than typical online offerings from public schools.*

-We know personally of many other institutions that are also making deep and impactful sacrifices to invest into the lives of people just like you.
-Our hats are off to these groups and individuals.
-You can learn more about them on the colleges and universities page of our sister institution, Hartwell Quest
+We also know many other institutions that are making deep, meaningful investments in students’ lives.
+Hats off to them.
+You can learn more on the Colleges & Universities page of our sister institution, Hartwell Quest.

 College doesn’t have to be a scam.
-It should be the rocket to your future.
+Done right, it’s a launchpad to your future.

 NOTABLE